GodotSteam/GodotSteam-Docs/docs/tutorials/initializing.md

 ### Example Project

-[Later this year you can see this tutorial in action with more in-depth information by checking out our upcoming free-to-play game Skillet on GitHub.](https://github.com/GodotSteam/Skillet){ target="\_blank" } There you will be able to view of the code used which can serve as a starting point for you to branch out from.
+[You can view this tutorial in action with more in-depth information by checking out our upcoming free-to-play game Skillet on GitHub.](https://github.com/GodotSteam/Skillet/blob/master/src/autoload/steamworks.gd){ target="\_blank" } This link will take you to the direct file where this tutorial comes from but feel free to explore the rest of the project too!